 The cornerstone of Bank of America's remuneration philosophy across all lines of business is to pay for performance - Company, line of business and individual performance.
 Through the Company's Performance Management process, employees understand performance expectations for their role through ongoing dialogue with their manager.
-The Performance Management process is designed and monitored by the Leadership Development function in Human Resources.
+The Performance Management process is designed and monitored by the Global Talent function in Human Resources.
 This process is reviewed periodically so that it meets the needs of managers to assess and communicate performance expectations.
 Throughout the year, employees receive coaching on their performance and ultimately receive a rating for their full year of performance based upon their achievement of goals for their job.

-In addition, the Company does not remunerate or assess employees' performance in a way that encourages employees to act in a manner that conflicts with the duties owed to the Company's clients.
+In addition, the Company does not remunerate or assess employees' performance in a way that encourages employees to act in a manner that conflicts with the duties owed to the Company's clients and performance assessment routines are designed to reflect this.
 Each employee's performance is assessed on quantitative and qualitative objectives as well as specific behaviors, and performance is factored into each employee's incentive remuneration award.
-Depending on the employee, quantitative performance objectives may be focused on Company-wide, line of business or product results.
-Qualitative performance objectives may include quality and sustainability of earnings, successful implementation of strategic initiatives, adoption of risk culture/adherence to the Risk Framework and operating principles and other core values of the Company.
+Depending on the employee, quantitative performance objectives may be focused on

+Company-wide, line of business or individual results.
+Qualitative performance objectives may include quality and sustainability of earnings, successful implementation of strategic initiatives, adoption of risk culture/adherence to the Risk Framework and operating principles, adherence to the Company's Code of Conduct and other core values of the Company.